andersonjake1988/peak.gas/README.md

 transfer over the sample name and combine all the text files into a single timeseries dataframe. *There are no arguments needed for this function.*

+### Arguments of timeseries.peaks

+-   **directory** The path to the directory (folder) that the function will process.
+Defaults to user selection window
+-   **verbose** A logical argument stating whether or not to display all function processing information.
+Defaults to TRUE

 ### Examples